Akrotiri Archaeological Site

 Top 5 Facts

-- Akrotiri is often referred to as the 'Minoan Pompeii' due to its well-preserved ruins, which were buried under volcanic ash from the catastrophic eruption of Thera around 1600 BC.
+- Akrotiri is often referred to as the 'Minoan Pompeii' due to its excellent state of preservation.

-- The site was first discovered in the late 19th century, but systematic excavations began in 1967 under the direction of Greek archaeologist Spyridon Marinatos.
+- The site was discovered in 1967 by Greek archaeologist Spyridon Marinatos.

 Attraction is recommended in